 This peak is not in the book.
 Updated November 2019

 Badger Mountain is a hidden mountain that is tucked in an area between Trapper Creek and Cold Spring Canyon.
-While the mountain itself is a gentle giant in many ways, the Southeast Ridge is a magnificent climb, one of my favorite ridge climbs in the South Hills.
+While the mountain itself is a gentle giant in many ways, the southeast ridge is a magnificent climb, one of my favorite ridge climbs in the South Hills.
 It begins at the Phantom Falls Trailhead and is an entirely off-trail climb.
 Beware the domestic sheep that graze right on the expansive summit.
-The sheep dogs might bother you, as they did me, when I reached this summit in October 2019.
+The sheep dogs might bother you, as they did me, when I reached this summit.
 The standard ascent route is from a jeep road in the Trapper Creek drainage to the north.
 USGS Trapper Peak

 Southeast Ridge, Class 2

-From the Phantom Falls Trailhead, cross to the N side of FSR-533 and follow an unofficial, rough, steep ATV track briefly as it climbs due N up onto the Southeast Ridge.
+From the Phantom Falls trailhead, cross to the north side of FSR-533 and follow an unofficial, rough, steep ATV track briefly as it climbs due north up onto the southeast ridge.
 The ATV track quickly ends and the open scrub terrain takes over.
 The ridge is ill-defined here and is more of a face climb.
-Scramble through the sagebrush northward to about 6,100 feet to pick up the better-defined ridge.
-The ridge heads left-ish here (in a NW direction).
-Grind your way up this magnificent ridge as it tracks the R/NE side of Cold Spring Canyon.
-The ridge has a few short sections of brush-bashing, but those areas are short-lived.
+Scramble through the sagebrush north to about 6,100 feet to pick up the better-defined ridge.
+The ridge heads left-ish here (in a northwest direction).
+Grind your way up this magnificent ridge as it tracks the right/northeast side of Cold Spring Canyon.
+The ridge has a few short sections of brush-bashing but those areas are short-lived.

-The Southeast Ridge leads right up onto the expansive, tilted plateau that is the East Summit of Badger Mountain.
-As per the USGS Trapper Peak quadrangle, the East Summit is higher than the West Summit, though the West Summit has a point estimate of 7,585 feet.
-The East Summit is “7,560-feet plus” according to the map.
-The West Summit’s point estimate is clearly either WRONG (the highest contour line on the west summit area is 7,520 feet; it lacks the necessary 7,560-foot contour line to justify a 7,585-foot point estimate) OR the point estimate actually applies to the East Summit and was errantly placed on the map.
+The southeast ridge leads right up onto the vast, tilted plateau that is the east summit of Badger Mountain.
+As per the USGS Trapper Peak quadrangle, the east summit is higher than the west summit though the west summit has a point estimate of 7,585 feet.
+The east summit is “7,560-feet plus” according to the map.
+The west summit’s point estimate is clearly either WRONG (the highest contour line on the west summit area is 7,520 feet; it lacks the necessary 7,560-foot contour line to justify a 7,585-foot point estimate) OR the point estimate actually applies to the east summit and was errantly placed on the map.